-In this page of ReSharper options, you can define the way ReSharper navigates to external sources.
+On this page of ReSharper options you can define the way ReSharper navigates to external sources.

-Click this radio button to enable navigation to external sources by default.
+Click this option to enable navigation to external sources by default.
 ReSharper navigates to Metadata View or decompiled code, or sources from symbol files depending on the settings defined below.
-Regardless of the chosen settings, ReSharper can navigate to any of those destinations, when you specify the navigation destination explicitly.
+Regardless of the chosen settings, ReSharper can navigate to any of those destinations when you specify the navigation destination explicitly.

-If this check box is cleared or if source files are not available, ReSharper decompiles the code or shows the metadata view depending on the Decompile methods option .
+If this checkbox is cleared or if source files are not available, ReSharper decompiles the code or shows the metadata view depending on the Decompile methods option .

 If an external library was compiled with another computer, then paths inside PDB files may be relative to that computer, and therefore these paths could not be resolved automatically.